-Music is everywhere at SFS, at the center of school ceremony, animating school plays, drifting down the halls and sung spontaneously by the children as they work in the classrooms or play in the yard.
+Music is everywhere at SFS: at the center of school ceremonies, animating school plays, drifting down the halls, and sung spontaneously by children as they work in the classrooms or play in the yard.

 Children at The San Francisco School know a hundred songs to comfort and energize themselves, dozens of dances, lots of pieces played in ensemble on the Orff instruments.
 Not only can they duplicate great music and dance, but they can also create their own.
 In the Orff approach, music is a verb, constantly in action, fluid, flexible.

 As music teachers, we are responsible for teaching the particular craft of how to artfully combine sounds and movement.
 Children leave our school with a solid foundation from which to pursue any musical study, from Samba to Stravinsky to Sonny Rollins.
 We aim to create a musical culture in which every child—and many adults as well— participates joyfully and confidently.